 Monthly Archives: August 2015

-Andrea will be reading, with fellow ACC colleagues, at 4 p.m. on Tuesday, September 15, 2015 in the Arapahoe Community College Library.
-The focus will be women writing about nature.
+Andrea will be reading with fellow faculty members tomorrow, February 27, 2019, at 3 p.m. at the ACC library.
+Andrea will be reading, with fellow ACC colleagues, at 4 p.m. on Tuesday, September 15, 2015 in the Arapahoe Community College … Continue reading

 “No talking in the boat!
 Eyes on the head in front of you.”
 Behind my coach’s voice, I could hear the noise of cars barreling down the Schuylkill expressway.
 Both my hands clutched the oar as we passed the first … Continue reading